bstarynk/old-melt-monitor/jit-doc.md

 statement**s or leaders.
 They will become the first statement of their *basic* blocks.
 See wikipage about [basic blocks][]

-The following stmt-ops are understood:
+The following control flow related stmt-ops are understood:

 * `if` *test* *then* [ *else* ]; both *then* and *else* are leaders, and so is the next statement.